Who ever knew that toothpaste could be so versatile

 If the scratch hasn't yet penetrated the clearcoat, there is a good chance that you can fix the problem with a little bit of elbow grease and whitening toothpaste.

 Why whitening toothpaste?
-Whitening toothpaste has small abrasives in it, very similar to the abrasives found in car polish.
-The abrasive action can remove microscopic layers of film and clearcoat, polishing what you once thought to be a permanent battle scar of a scratch to a spotless shine!
-(Be aware, this technique will not fix chipped or peeling paint.)
+Whitening toothpaste is slightly abrasive, very similar to the abrasives found in car polish.
+The abrasive action can remove microscopic layers of film and clearcoat, polishing what you once thought to be a permanent scratch to a brilliant shine!

-So, the next time your car gets a small nick or scratch, consider getting out a damp cloth and your toothpaste.
+So, the next time your car gets a small ' scratch,' consider reaching for a damp cloth and your favorite tube of toothpaste.

 Follow these steps: